ml4a/ml4a.github.io/_guides/AudioTSNEViewer.md

 With the second option, the input audio file will be split into many discrete audio chunks and saved into the directory specified by `--output_audio_dir`.

 You may optionally set the perplexity of the t-SNE using the `--perplexity` argument (defaults to 30), or the learning rate using `--learning_rate` (default 150).
+If you'd like to learn more about what perplexity and learning rate do in t-SNE, read [how to use t-SNE effectively](http://distill.pub/2016/misread-tsne/).

 Note, you can also optionally change the number of dimensions for the t-SNE with the parameter `--num_dimensions` (defaults to 2) but this ofApp is currently setup to just read 2 columns at the moment.